 Head directly to the priority entrance accompanied by an escort who will carry out all ticket-related formalities for you.
 Get direct entry into the Vatican Museums & Sistine Chapel with this ticket.

-Explore the legendary St. Peter’s Basilica with the help of a professional tour guide and marvel at the works of Renaissance masters that adorn its walls.
+Explore the legendary St. Peter’s Basilica in Rome with the help of a professional tour guide and marvel at the works of Renaissance masters that adorn its walls.
 Standard Vatican tickets do not include entry to St. Peter’s Basilica so you need to purchase separate tickets or opt for a guided tour of the Vatican to gain access to this historic church.
-If you wish to avoid queues, you can opt for a guided tour of the Vatican as it allows you direct entry into the basilica from the Sistine Chapel.
-However, it is to be noted that this entrance is now closed in light of the Coronavirus crisis.
+If you wish to avoid queues, you can opt for a guided tour of the Vatican as it allows you direct entry into the basilica.

 Why go for these tickets?

 - A professional guide will show you around St. Peter’s Basilica, allowing you access to the holiest of Catholic shrines.

 - These tickets come with fast track entry into St. Peter's Basilica through a dedicated entrance.

 - With your tickets, also get priority access and guided tours to the Vatican Museums and Sistine Chapel.